eric-yeung/Discord-Bot/README.md

 I decided to create a simple Discord bot using Python in order to advance my coding skills.

+**Please don't ask me for help with your code, this code is simple enough if you have a basic understanding of code**

 ## This bot as of right now can:

 - Join the channel you're in